 Vitality is used to determine your overall health, if you’re able to resist poisoned weapons, and it is important for casters that need to concentrate on a spell.

 Dexterity is used for most ranged attacks and some melee attacks.

 Agility is used to define how many actions a character can take, and it’s important for dodging.
 Also, unarmed combat can be based on Agility

 Intellect is used for spells that can be cast in battles.
 It’s also used to determine how much a character knows about the abilities an enemy has.

 Perception is important for most reactions, and a character with a high perception value is harder to surprise.
 Also, a character with high perception can perform more actions.

 Empathy may not sound like it’s important in combat.
 However, some perks require Empathy checks to try and control enemy behavior (The “Provoke” perk, for example)

 Whenever a combat situation erupts, the GM starts the battle by deciding if one or multiple participants are surprised.
-These combat participants are not allowed to take their first turn.
-Then, the GM lets the characters act in a specific turn order.
-This can be an arbitrary number, the result of an AG roll for every character, or even an AG roll after every round of battle.
+These combat participants are not allowed to act until the others have acted.
+Then, the GM lets the characters act in a specific order that he decides is the most fitting.

 As an alternative approach, an experienced GM may decide to not use AP at all.
 This can make the game more flowing and immersive, but it may prove to be difficult to balance.